joanvelja/Confidently_Exiting/dabi_blogpost.md

 When an early exit is triggered at layer $`\ell`$, it necessitates updating the key and value pairs in subsequent layers to ensure proper attention mechanisms for future tokens.
 To efficiently manage this, a state copying technique is employed, where the hidden states from the early-exited layer $`h^{\ell}_{t+1}`$ are duplicated across subsequent layers ($`h^i_{t+1} = h^{\ell}_{t+1}`$ for every $i$ from $\ell + 1$ to $L$).
 This process maintains computational efficiency and model performance, even in compact - for today's standards - model configurations like T5 models.

 ### Models, Datasets and Implementation Preliminaries
+#### Experimental Setting

+We evaluate the encoder-decoder T5 model ([Raffel et al., 2020](#exploring-limits-2020)) on two different datasets and two different downstream tasks:

+- Stanford Question Answering Dataset (SQuAD) with over 100k annotated data ([Rajpurkar et al., 2016](#squad-2016)), 10k of which used for evaluation.
+- SamSum ([Gliwa et al., 2019](#samsum-corpus-2019)), a human-annotated dataset for abstractive Summarization with more than 800 samples in the Validation set.

+Each dataset has its own evaluation metrics.
+Question Answering on SQuAD will be evaluated on F1, whereas Summarization on SamSum on Rouge-L score.

+Additionally, we compare the performance and effects of our proposed methods between:

+- Pre-trained-only version of T5, from t5-large,
+- Fine-tuned version of T5, t5-squad, t5-samsum.
+Each fine-tuned version is fine-tuned on the training dataset of the corresponding name.

+Within our experiments, we rely on terminology which is dependent on the hyper-parameters used, the most important being the minimum exit layer.
+This is nothing but the earliest layer at which the model is allowed to exit.

+Finally, all the experiments in the following sections are done using the available codebase fast-robust-early-exit ([Bae et al., 2023](#fast-robust-early-exiting-2023)) as baseline.

 ## Methodology